-Although the federal government still provides some help to homeowners struggling to make mortgage programs, key assistance programs launched during the housing market meltdown a decade ago have expired.
+Although the federal government still provides some help to homeowners struggling to make mortgage payments, key assistance programs launched during the housing market meltdown a decade ago have expired.

 For information on help that might be available contact a federal Housing and Urban Development office in your area, visit the agency’s website or contact a state social services office.
 HUD and other agencies offer mortgage payment grants to homeowners with hardships.